nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### List all entries: list
 Shows a full list of both the expenses and income created by the user.
 User can choose to view the list of income/expenses separately as well.
+There must be at least one entry in the list before using this command else it will show an error message.

 Format:
 ```
 list
 ```
+List all entries in the list.
 ```
 list incomes
 ```
+List all income entries in the list.
 ```
 list expenses
 ```
+list all expense entries in the list.

 ### Delete an entry: delete
 Deletes an entry from the list of income/expenses.
+There must be at least one entry in the list before using this command else it will show an error message.

 Format:
 ```